 Tips for Sewing Hats

 - Interfacing is a key ingredient in making hats.
 Timtex or fabric bowl weight interfacing is a popular choice for sewing hat brims that will maintain their shape.
-(Thanks to a forum member sharing, we discovered that Long Creek Mills has interfacing called Stiffy, that works as well as other brand name interfacing for much less money.)
+Long Creek Mills has interfacing called Stiffy, that works as well as other brand name interfacing for much less money.)

 - No matter what hat you are making, odds are it is round.
 Sewing in the round you to use a seam guide and watch the guide rather than the fabric.
 Take your time and clip so the seams will bend the way they are intended to.